FNNDSC/med2image/README.rst

         pip3 install med2image

-You migh get an error about `python3-tk` not installed.
-So you should install that package.
+Should you get an error about `python3-tk` not installed, simply do (for example on Ubuntu):
-For example on Ubuntu:

 .. code:: bash